KalebWithAK/SoftwareEngineeringFinalProject/README.md

   `category_id` int(11) NOT NULL COMMENT 'The creating user''s name',
-  `title` varchar(64) NOT NULL COMMENT 'The title of the post', `content` text NOT NULL COMMENT 'The content within the post', `created` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP COMMENT 'The timestamp at which this post was created', `updated` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'The timestamp at which this post was last updated' ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;
+  `title` varchar(64) NOT NULL COMMENT 'The title of the post', `content` text NOT NULL COMMENT 'The content within the post', `style` text NULL COMMENT 'Custom CSS to apply to this post', `created` timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP COMMENT 'The timestamp at which this post was created', `updated` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'The timestamp at which this post was last updated' ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci;